kbressem/faimed3d/README.md

                                  valid_col = 'is_valid',
                                  bs = 16, val_bs = 16)
 ```

-    Cleaning tmpdir.
-    removing 244 files from /tmp/faimed3d_metadata/
-    You can disable automatic cleanup of the tmpdir (e.g. when doing multiple sessions in parallel) with setting clean_tmpdir=False

 Construct a learner similar to fastai, even transfer learning is possible using the pretrained resnet18 from torchvision.